daenney/fedinetmap/README.md

     	Path to the a MaxMind database with ASN info -instances uint
-    	amount of instances to fetch (default 10)
+    	amount of instances to fetch (default 10) -min-instances uint
+    	lower threshold to be included in the output (default 5)
 ```

 ## Building

-You'll need Go 1.19. `go build` will do the rest.
+You'll need Go 1.20. `go build` will do the rest.

 ## Testing